eth-sri/EventRacer/README.md

 Credits
 -------

-The EventRacer code includes the mongoose web server (BSD license) and stringprintf utilities (Apache license).
+The EventRacer code includes the mongoose web server (BSD license) and stringprintf and mutex utilities from Google (Apache license).